Global search

 Contributing factors to the rising road toll

-Multiple factors contribute to the current trend:
+Several factors are contributing to the current trend:

-• Distracted driving, particularly due to mobile phone use, increases the risk of serious collisions.
+• Distracted driving, particularly mobile phone use.

 What can we do to bring down our road toll?